dmpeletronic/oplabfasttest/q2/README.md

 #### 2.1 Solution proposal

-The solution is proposed in Rust.
-It firstly calculates the 1000 first 10000 primes and store them into the string that will be checked against the requested position.
+First, it calculates the first 10000 primes and store them into the string that will be checked against the requested position.
+The optimizations are discussed in section 2.3.

 #### 2.2 Solution compile, test and run